s3ql/s3ql/rst/man/fsck.rst

 ==========

-If |command| found any file system errors (no matter if they were correct or not), the exit code will be 128 plus one of the codes listed below.
+If |command| found any file system errors (no matter if they were corrected or not), the exit code will be 128 plus one of the codes listed below.
 If no errors were found, the following exit codes are used as-is: